-When comparing the annual drinking water consumption registered in the 2008, with respect to the annual consumption of the 2017; it is observed that the CNFL has achieved in ten years to reduce drinking water consumption by 47,6%.
+When comparing the annual consumption of drinking water registered in the 2008, with respect to the annual consumption of the 2017; It is observed that the CNFL has achieved in 10 years to reduce drinking water consumption by 47,6%.

 This reduction is due to the implementation of improvements, addressed in rainwater harvesting activities (water harvesting):

 |Central Valley Wind Farm (2015)||20||Food of administrative facilities|